House Cleaning Tips > Bathrooms > How to Kill, Clean and Remove Black Mold

 • 2 cups chlorine bleach

-CAUTION: Remember to never mix bleach with any other cleaning products.
-Bleach combined with other chemicals creates a potentially deadly chlorine gas.
+CAUTION: Remember to never mix bleach with any other cleaning products unless the manufacturer specifically allows for its use.
+Bleach combined with other chemicals may create a potentially deadly chlorine gas.

 Mold in the Tub or Shower